 Students in the coursework option must fulfill the following requirements:

-- Attend one Microbiology seminar of their choice and submit a written report that formulates new questions, ideas, and concepts based on the seminar.
-Alternatively, students who have completed independent research credits may present a poster or report summarizing that research.
+- Attend one Microbiology seminar of their choice and submit a written report that formulates new questions, ideas, and concepts based on the seminar (report format and rubric found here).
+Alternatively, students who have completed independent research credits may present a poster summarizing their research (poster format and rubric found here).
 Reports and posters will be reviewed by MS program director.

 - Attend an ethics workshop with the goal of fostering ethical and professional conduct.
-This workshop will be organized by MS program director, and will occur every year in January.
+This workshop will be organized by MS program director, and will occur every year in the fall semester.